Updated on July 16, 2020

 Michigan is now estimated to become one of the most robust online gambling and sports betting markets in the U.S. because of the way the bills were written.
 Getting to this point was not easy and took about two years to come into fruition.

-Online sportsbooks in Michigan won’t launch until 2021 according to regulators, but it’s worth exploring how the state got this far and how it became the 20th state to legalize sports wagering.
+Online sportsbooks in Michigan won’t launch until October 2020 at best according to regulators, but it’s worth exploring how the state got this far and how it became the 20th state to legalize sports wagering.